My copy of 'A day at elBulli'

 If he thought the reservation system at elBulli was adequate?
 His response was that this was one aspect of the restaurant that they were not proud of, and that if someone could come up with a better system he would be more than willing to implement it.

-Documenta 12 in Kassel, Germany.
+His involvement at Documenta 12 in Kassel, Germany.
 Documenta being a exhibition of modern and contemporary art.

 The Q&A session.
 From left, Lucy Garcia (Ferran's translator), Ferran Adria, The MC (cant remember his name), ABC radio/television presenter Virginia Trioli and Shannon Bennette.